Gurobi/modeling-examples/README.md

 - [Constraint Optimization:](constraint_optimization)
   In this example, we consider a constraint of an integer programming model where all the decision variables in the constraint are binary, the goal is to find another constraint involving the same binary variables that is logically equivalent to the original constraint, but that has the smallest possible absolute value of the right-hand side.
 - [Decentralization Planning:](decentralization_planning)
   This model is an advanced version of a facility location problem.
-Given a set of departments of a company, and potential cities where these departments can be located, we want to determine the "best" location of each department in order to maximize gross margins.
+Given a set of departments of a company and potential cities where these departments can be located, we want to determine the "best" location of each department in order to maximize gross margins.
 - [Farm Planning:](farm_planning)
   This is an example of an advanced production planning problem.
 - [Lost Luggage Distribution:](lost_luggage_distribution)